Emman-Ade/PAssign07/README.md

 import javafx.scene.paint.Color;
 import javafx.scene.shape.Circle;
 import javafx.stage.Stage;
+import javafx.scene.control.TextField;

-public class PAssign07 extends Application {
+public class PAssign08 extends Application {

 	@Override
 	public void start(Stage primaryStage) throws MalformedURLException {

 		//label that will hold our phone Number values
 		Label lbNumbers = new Label();
-		//using our KeyPadPane class as a base for our phone number keypad KeyPadPane keypad = new KeyPadPane();
+		//new code: creating a KeyPadCustomPane that has our info from KeyPadPane and our new custom pane we created KeyPadCustomPane keypad = new KeyCustomPane();
 		//using a GridPane to display our values
 		GridPane main = new GridPane();
 		//creating a File that contains a phone Image, and displaying in our ImageView